logpresso/community/contents/005_How_to_analyze_Firewall_Logs.md

 In addition to these fields, there are some especially useful metadata:

-* Application: L7 protocol (e.g. HTTP, DNS) or web service name
+* Application: NGFW provides L7 protocol (e.g. HTTP, DNS) or web service name
 * Action: PERMIT, DENY or DROP
   * `DENY` means TCP RST response, `DROP` means packet drop (client may suffer long timeout)
 * Sent bytes: Bytes transferred from client to server